Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Realtek ALC295 Audio Fixes

-The Realtek ALC295 has two issues (which can both be fixed):
+The Realtek ALC295 has three issues (which can all be fixed):

 - Audio input doesn't switch from **Internal Microphone** to **Line In** when plugging in a headset with a mic.
 - The audio has static noise in the left earphone
+- When rebooting from Windows, the internal speakers don't work and mic is not responsive.

-Both problems can be fixed using the **Audio Plug Fix** to work with the Realtek ALC295.
+All problems can be fixed using this modified **Audio Plug Fix** .

 See the "ALC Plug Fix for Realtek ALC295" folder in this repository.
 The readme.txt file contains instructions.